Episode 144. Crazy News Stories from 'The Times' Publication

 I live for this.

-So these two guys are just going at it and just out drinking themselves with coffee.
+So these two guys are just going at it and just out-drinking themselves with coffee.

 Jesus.

-Warden jails.
+Warden jail.

 Comstock.